Dominic Loricatus: Biography

-Dominic is said to have performed these lashes while reciting the psalms, with 100 lashes for each psalm.
-30 psalms (3000 strokes) made penance for one year of sin; the entire psalter redeemed 5 years, while 20 psalters (300,000 strokes) redeemed one hundred years - hence the 'One Hundred Years Penance' St. Dominic is said to have performed in six days, over Lent.
+Dominic carried his scourge (possibly made of birch) with him at all time, flogging himself at bedtime.
+He is said to have performed these lashes while reciting the psalms, with 100 lashes for each psalm.
+30 psalms (3000 strokes) made penance for one year of sin; the entire psalter redeemed 5 years, while 20 psalters (300,000 strokes) redeemed one hundred years.
+Dominic performed the "one hundred years penance" during Lent.
+The wounds he inflicted on himself were equated with the stigmata by Peter Damian: "Our Dominic, however, bore in body the stigmata of Jesus, and fixed the sign of the cross not only on his forehead, but printed it on every part of his body ...
+His whole life was for him a Good Friday crucifixion."

-Dominic owes his nickname Loricatus to his further bodily mortification of wearing a coat of chain mail (Latin: Lorica hamata) next to his skin as a hairshirt.
 He died at the Hermitage of San Vicino, near San Severino Marche in 1060, where he had been appointed prior by Peter Damian the previous year, where his remains are still venerated.
 His feast is celebrated by the Camaldolese Order on October 14.